Blackberry White Chocolate Scones

 This post may contain affiliate links.
 Please see my disclosure policy.

 Brushed with cream, sprinkled with sugar, and baked until golden, these blackberry white chocolate scones are a summery dream.
-With pockets of juicy blackberry and sweet white chocolate, these are the kind of scones you enjoy with a creamy coffee and a side of sweet berry jam.
+With pockets of juicy blackberries and sweet white chocolate, these are the kind of scones you enjoy with a creamy coffee and a side of sweet berry jam.
+Recipe makes 14 scones.

-Scones are the ideal treat for Mother’s Day or weekend brunching, too – simply prep the recipe in advance and bake the following morning, because there’s nothing more blissful than a freshly baked cream scone.
+Scones are the ideal treat for weekend brunch, too: simply prep the recipe in advance and bake the following morning, because there’s nothing more blissful than a freshly baked cream scone.

 - Yield: 14 scones